 Since 2008, we here at Park Avenue Animal Hospital have been providing quality veterinary care for Apopka’s dogs, cats, rabbits, hamsters, gerbils, ferrets, birds, reptiles and more!
 It is the mission of our doctors and staff to treat you as one of the PAAH Family and to make sure that your pets get the very best medical attention.

 Our doctors have over 40 years of combined experience in veterinary medicine.
 They provide cutting edge medicine with the bedside manner of a small-town physician.
-Dr. Rick Rubinstein, Dr. John Turgai and Dr. Debbie Smith have the expertise to treat a diverse array of pets using a variety of up-to-date techniques.
+Dr. Rick Rubinstein, Dr. John Turgai and Dr. Brianne Nelson have the expertise to treat a diverse array of pets using a variety of up-to-date techniques.
 Whether it’s an annual checkup or a critical emergency, our doctors are prepared to handle any situation.

 In most cases, the earlier a disease is discovered and diagnosed, the easier and more effective treatment will be.
 With that in mind, our in-house lab handles a wide variety of diagnostic tests, allowing our doctors to monitor changes in all of your pet’s biologic systems during and after treatment.
 If your pet requires surgical intervention for injury or disease, we have the experience and confidence to tackle any situation.
 Spaying and neutering, growth removal, dental cleaning and extractions, and orthopedic repair are just a few of the surgical services we offer in our office.